onsigntv/apps/docs/README.md

 </html>
 ```

-Before rendering, the app is an *HTML5 template*, because it needs to be filled in with user values in order to be converted to HTML.
+Before rendering, the app is called an *HTML5 template*, because it needs to be filled in with user values in order to be converted to HTML.
 Once the app is configured it becomes a regular HTML5 webpage.

 ### Identifying the App

 There are two tags that are relevant to the app: the `<title>` and `<meta name="description">` tags.
 They allow you to change the app title and description that will be presented to the end-user.
 Please mind that according to the HTML5 standard the **title tag is mandatory** and OnSign TV will enforce that rule.

 ### Allowing Clicks or Touches